 If you don’t have an open wall space next to the fridge for a calendar, use one of the clear pockets on your refrigerator door.
-You can easily print out a pretty set of calendar months for the entire year and store all 12 pages in the pocket.
+You can easily print out a simple set of calendar months for the entire year and store all 12 pages in the pocket.

 What To Do With The Kids’ Art?

 Get some of these front-access frames and create a gallery wall.
 Then you can quickly switch the pieces out whenever you want.

 More Kitchen Command Center Ideas For Your Fridge